Accessibility & Accommodation

 Welcome to MOSI, where we are intent on creating an inclusive guest experience where everyone can participate in the excitement of science.
 Many of our exhibits offer multi-sensory interactive experiences.
 If you are concerned about too much sensory stimulation, ask a MOSI staff member or volunteer about what you might expect while exploring the exhibits.

 MOSI is wheelchair accessible.
-Automatic doors are located at the main entrance from the MOSI Entry Plaza and parking lot, at the west entrance to MOSI’s main lobby which leads to a ramp, and at the main entrances to Kids In Charge!.
-There are 14 handicapped parking spaces near the Entry Plaza entrance to MOSI.
+Automatic doors are located at the main entrance from the MOSI Entry Plaza and parking lot.
+Handicapped parking spaces are available near the entrance to MOSI.
 The property surrounding the museum is paved.

 Wheelchairs are available at no additional cost on a first-come, first-served basis at the MOSI Admissions Desk.
 Guests must leave a driver’s license or credit card at the desk until the wheelchair is returned.

 Summer Sensory Camps are available.